OpenTechSchool/datascience/content/external_resources/_index.md

 # External Resources

 We've gathered some learning resources here that we've found useful in the past.
+Choose an item in the sidebar or use the navigation buttons to walk through everything.